redbox-mint-contrib/redbox-api-base/Readme.md

     - log: the logging object

 - If you use the HTTP multipart parser, set a 'config.upload.procDir' where uploads are copied to.
+- You may also set `env` variable to control which environment the configuration system will load.

 #Deployment